microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 }
 ```

-In contrast, the following code will compile, but it results in an invalid type:
+In contrast, the following code will compile, but it results in a `never` type:

 ```
 type Person = {